Value is all about what a company is worth versus what price it is

 Additional cash raising may dilute the value of your shares, and since AAA is currently burning more cash than it is making, it’s likely the business will need funding for future growth. … Looking at AAA’s latest financial data, I will gauge when the company may run out of cash and need to raise more money. … Cash burn is when a loss-making company spends its equity to fund its expenses before making money from its day-to-day business.

-All Asia Asset Capital Limited is a venture capital firm specializing in early stage investments.
+All Active Asset Capital Limited is a venture capital firm specializing in early stage investments.
 It typically invests in but not limited to agriculture, forestry and plantation, mining, natural resources, property and technology sectors.
 The firm seeks to invest in companies with at least majority of the operations in the Asia Pacific region with focus on Malaysia, Thailand, Indonesia and Burma.
 The firm intend typically to take minority positions and may seek participation in the management or board of directors of its portfolio companies.
-All Asia Asset Capital Limited was founded in 2012 and is based in Central, Hong Kong.
+All Active Asset Capital Limited was founded in 2012 and is based in London, United Kingdom with additional office in Bangkok, Thailand.

 Simply Wall Street Pty Ltd (ACN 600 056 611), is a Corporate Authorised Representative (Authorised Representative Number: 467183) of Sanlam Private Wealth Pty Ltd (AFSL No. 337927).
 Any advice contained in this website is general advice only and has been prepared without considering your objectives, financial situation or needs.
 You should not rely on any advice and/or information contained in this website and before making any investment decision we recommend that you consider whether it is appropriate for your situation and seek appropriate financial, taxation and legal advice.
 Please read our Financial Services Guide before deciding whether to obtain financial services from us.